Learn-React-With-Harshi/chapter-15-building-advanced-features/setup.md

 npm install react-redux
 ```

-Create store - configureStore with reducer
+- Create store - configureStore with reducer
-craete slice with name, initialState & reducers with action functions toogleMenu
+- craete slice with name, initialState & reducers with action functions toogleMenu
-Provider
+- Provider
-dispatch action toggleMenu in Header
+- dispatch action toggleMenu in Header

 useSelector -> only subscribe to portion of the store  -> in Sidebar

-videoContainer -> use youtube api with api key
+10. Create config.js file and place all the external API URL there.